What To Do If You Are Involved in a Hit-And-Run Accident

 3. Gather Information

-Try to recall and record the fleeing vehicle’s make, model, color, and any license plate numbers.
+Try to recall and record the fleeing vehicle’s make, model, colour, and any licence plate numbers.

 4. Look for Witnesses

-Eyewitness accounts can make a big difference.
+Eyewitness accounts can significantly impact the investigation.
 Collect names and contact details.

 5. Document the Scene